What is Keyword Cannibalization?

 You can do it by linking the less important page links to that specific page you want to prioritize.

-Merge your Content
+2. Merge your content

 That is, if you have two pages with content that may not be the same but even similar, then such web pages can be merged into one single web page

 Though it increases your website’s search engine optimization progress, this isn’t a long-term solution.

-Delete your Content
+3. Delete your content

 But, when you have old web content that’s similar to the new one yet no longer relevant to the contemporary trends, then just delete it.

-Remove those Keywords
+4. Remove those keywords

 And, make it a point to do this only if that targeted keyword isn’t crucial.
-Out of all, this is the only simple and easy way to eliminate cannibalization.
+Out of all, this is the only simple and easy way to eliminate keyword cannibalization.

 There is a new update on this keyword cannibalization subject which is discussed in this blog.